CiscoDevNet/Opendaylight-BGP-Pathman-apps/media/Running_Apps_towards_dCloud_Topology.md

 You will need the following information:

-1. 1.IP address and Port of controller
+1. IP address and Port of controller
-2. 2.Authorization in the form of username and password
+2. Authorization in the form of username and password

 You topology would also need to be configured to interact with the ODL controller; BGP peering with BGP-LS speaker (i.e. one of the routers configured with BGP-LS) and PCEP peering enabled in all routers.